Boris Johnson and Carrie Symonds are engaged and pregnant

 On her Instagram this evening, Symonds shared an intimate photo of her and the PM and wrote: 'I wouldn't normally post this kind of thing on here but I wanted my friends to find out from me.

-The date of their wedding has not been announced, but it will mark the first time in at least 250 years a sitting prime minister has married while in office, reports The Daily Mail.
+The date of their wedding has not been announced, but it will mark the first time in at least 250 years a sitting British prime minister has married while in office, reports The Daily Mail.

 The Prime Minister, 55, has five confirmed children, however this will be the first child born to his 31-year-old partner.

-Mr Johnson, who has been married twice previously, this month finalised his divorce with estranged wife Marina Wheeler, with whom he has two daughters and two sons.
-Tonight, Downing Street would not confirmed if the decree absolute had been granted.
+Johnson, who has been married twice previously, this month finalised his divorce with estranged wife Marina Wheeler, with whom he has two daughters and two sons.
+Tonight, Downing St would not confirmed if the decree absolute had been granted.

-While he was still married, he began dating PR guru and Tory adviser Ms Symonds, and the couple are believed to have been in a relationship for over a year.
+While he was still married, he began dating PR guru and Tory adviser Symonds, and the couple are believed to have been in a relationship for over a year.

 A spokesperson for the couple said tonight: 'The Prime Minister and Ms Symonds are very pleased to announce their engagement and that they are expecting a baby in the early summer.'

-Ms Symonds and Mr Johnson, who live together in Downing Street, recently enjoyed a luxury Caribbean vacation in Mustique.
+Symonds and Johnson, who live together in Downing St, recently enjoyed a luxury Caribbean vacation in Mustique.

-The couple's relationship has been firmly in the public spotlight, and a row in her Camberwell flat during last summer's Tory leadership election wobbled Mr Johnson's bid for the top job.
+The couple's relationship has been firmly in the public spotlight, and a row in her Camberwell flat during last summer's Tory leadership election wobbled Johnson's bid for the top job.

-Yesterday, it emerged Ms Symonds had hired a media professional to handle her communications and help on her campaigns as she moulds into the role of the UK's first lady.
+Yesterday, it emerged Symonds had hired a media professional to handle her communications and help on her campaigns as she moulds into the role of the UK's first lady.

-But she has already been described as the power behind the throne, with reports of her and Downing Street supremo Dominic Cummings in a tug of war for the PM's ear.
+But she has already been described as the power behind the throne, with reports of her and Downing St supremo Dominic Cummings in a tug of war for the PM's ear.

-Ms Symonds is the first unmarried partner of an incumbent British prime minister.
-She has largely kept out of the public eye since Mr Johnson, 55, took the reins of government in July.
+Symonds is the first unmarried partner of an incumbent British prime minister.
+She has largely kept out of the public eye since Johnson took the reins of the UK government in July.

 She was scarcely seen at the PM's side on the general election campaign trail, but waved with her soon-to-be husband on the steps outside the famous black door following the Conservatives' thumping victory.

-The couple chose to live at the larger four-bedroom flat at No 11 Downing Street instead of the smaller two-bedroom official residence at No 10.
+The couple chose to live at the larger four-bedroom flat at No 11 Downing St instead of the smaller two-bedroom official residence at No 10.

 They already share a dog, Dilyn, with the PM saying that he helped keep his stress down during the election campaign.

-It has been suggested in the past that Ms Symonds could not become a fully-fledged 'first lady' until the couple were married.
+It has been suggested in the past that Symonds could not become a fully-fledged "first lady" until the couple were married.

-Mr Johnson was coy when asked about the subject last year, telling reporters that marriage speculation was 'a tiny bit premature'.
+Johnson was coy when asked about the subject last year, telling reporters that marriage speculation was "a tiny bit premature".

-Charlotte, James and even Winston are the bookies' favourites for potential baby names - with odds for the name 'Brexit' at 1000/1.
+Charlotte, James and even Winston are the bookies' favourites for potential baby names - with odds for the name "Brexit" at 1000/1.

-Ex-Chancellor Sajid Javid, who was defenestrated by the PM in the recent reshuffle, was one of the first to offer congratulations to Mr Johnson Ms Symonds, who is his former special adviser.
+Ex-Chancellor Sajid Javid, who was defenestrated by the PM in the recent reshuffle, was one of the first to offer congratulations to Johnson Symonds, who is his former special adviser.

-Former Scottish Conservatives leader Ruth Davidson wrote: 'Congratulations to Boris Johnson and Carrie Symonds.'
+Former Scottish Conservatives leader Ruth Davidson wrote: "Congratulations to Boris Johnson and Carrie Symonds."

-Ms Davidson, who had been critical of Mr Johnson during the European referendum campaign, stepped down as Scottish leader last year to spend more time with her young family.
+Davidson, who had been critical of Johnson during the European referendum campaign, stepped down as Scottish leader last year to spend more time with her young family.

-Tom Tugendhat, chair of the Commons foreign affairs committee, called the baby and wedding announcement 'lovely news'.
+Tom Tugendhat, chair of the Commons foreign affairs committee, called the baby and wedding announcement "lovely news".

-The Conservative MP said: 'Congratulations to both Boris Johnson and Carrie Symonds.
-Happy news!'
+The Conservative MP said: "Congratulations to both Boris Johnson and Carrie Symonds.
+Happy news!"

-But Mr Johnson's political rivals questioned the convenience of the timing of the announcement, which comes as the government is taking fire for its slow response to the coronavirus outbreak, the PM going AWOL during the flooding crisis and bitter rifts at the top of the Home Office.
+But Johnson's political rivals questioned the convenience of the timing of the announcement, which comes as the government is taking fire for its slow response to the coronavirus outbreak, the PM going AWOL during the flooding crisis and bitter rifts at the top of the Home Office.

-Labour MP Charlotte Nichols tweeted: 'Congratulations to the happy couple notwithstanding, it's truly remarkable that the announcement JUST HAPPENED to be on the day of the unprecedented resignation of top Home Office official Sir Philip Rutnam who will be taking a case of constructive dismissal against the Govt.'
+Labour MP Charlotte Nichols tweeted: "Congratulations to the happy couple notwithstanding, it's truly remarkable that the announcement JUST HAPPENED to be on the day of the unprecedented resignation of top Home Office official Sir Philip Rutnam who will be taking a case of constructive dismissal against the Govt.

 And Labour MP Florence Eshalomi said it was 'very convenient' for the Prime Minister and Ms Symonds to make their announcement tonight.